19.04.2024

 The game developer may enter into an agreement with the copyright holder to license (transfer for a certain period of time) his musical work for game content.
 In this case, the copyright holder does not lose his status as a copyright holder, but only allows the use of musical works to a certain limited extent.

 One of the options for such licensing is the use of stock music.
-If you use music from this source, it is important to understand what type of license the stock provides and what restrictions the stock itself sets, because the amount of use depends on this.
+If you use music from this source, it is important to understand what type of license the stock provides and what restrictions the stock itself sets, because the amount of use depends on it.

 Popular stock platforms include SoundCloud, Pixabay and Icons8.
 Each of them has its own requirements for downloading and using music in commercial projects.